 Life is very efficient at using the carbon dioxide gas Earth constantly out-gasses.
-This comes out as ~96% CO2, and then due to life, it drops to a 400ppm trace, or 0.04%.
+This comes out as 95.5% CO2, and then due to life, it drops to a 400ppm trace, or 0.04%.
 So new volcanic air has 2,400 times more CO2 in it, and then due to the presence of life, the amount of CO2 in the atmosphere drops by 2,399.
 In other words, for every 2,400 parts that come out, 2,399 get used by carbon based life.
 So life is extremely efficient at using up all nearly all the CO2, leaving only a trace amount, a long tail trace amount.

-Consider how the atmospheres of both Mars and Venus have atmospheres that are ~96% CO2.
+Consider how the atmospheres of both Mars and Venus have atmospheres that are 95.5% CO2.
 This tells us that there is no carbon hungry life in either place.
 Otherwise the life would cause CO2 to accrete like on earth.
-Then the atmosphere wouldn't be 96% CO2.
+Then the atmosphere wouldn't be 95.5% CO2.

 Venus seems to be too hot for even extremophiles.
-And there doesn't seem to be enough atmosphere on Mars to sustain life.
+Although perhaps now Venus is in ice age.
+How would we know?
+And there doesn't seem to be enough atmosphere on Mars to sustain life - with its atmospheric pressure only 1% of Earth's.
 Also, the idea that Venus is too hot for life is a valuable point for further reckoning.
 Seafloor vents are not too hot, or too high pressure, but the surface of Venus is too much for them.